Events - Event View

 This is the "Event Detail" view, showing all available information for this event.

 If registration is required or recommended, click the 'Register Now' button to start the process.

 If the event has passed, click the "Event Report" button to read a report and view photos that were uploaded.

-June TVC Book Club: The Age of Innocence by Edith Wharton
+TVC Book Club: The Education of Henry Adams

 |The Village Common relies on donations to offer our programs.
 This event is free to attend, but we thank you for any contributions you choose to give.
 Click on this button to donate.